Enter your email address below and subscribe to our newsletter

 Instructions

 • Prepare the ingredients: Cut the cauliflower florets into bite sizes and rinse them in running water.
-Make sure to add the stem as well rather than throwing them away.
-Slice the onions, baby red peppers, mince the garlic cloves and crush the dried red chili.
+Slice the onions and baby peppers, mince the garlic cloves, and crush the dried red chili.
 Keep the peanuts to roast before serving.

-• Prepare the marinade sauce and stir fry the vegetables: Prepare a small bowl and add soy sauce, Hoisin sauce, oyster sauce, brown sugar, rice flour, rice wine or rice vinegar, and sesame seed oil.
+• Prepare the marinade sauce: Prepare a small bowl and add soy sauce, hoisin sauce, oyster sauce, brown sugar, rice flour, wine or vinegar, and sesame seed oil.
 Stir to mix everything.
-Then, prepare a wok, adjust the temperature to medium high heat, add olive oil and lightly sauté the onion, garlic, baby red pepper and dried red chili.
+Then, prepare a wok, adjust the temperature to medium-high heat, add olive oil, and lightly sauté the onion, garlic, baby pepper, and dried red chili.
 Then, add the cauliflower and toss to mix.

 Keyword :Kung Pao Cauliflower